-Unlock the Power of Your Data to Become a World-Class Learning Organisation
+Unlock the Power of Your Data to Become a World-Class Learning Organization

-As organisations gear up to make decisions about the future of training programs, they need data on their side.
+As organizations gear up to make decisions about the future of training programs, they need data on their side.
 It’s what enables us to answer fundamental questions about the effectiveness of professional learning and development programs and take initiatives further to drive long-term engagement, retention and success.
-It’s about equipping organisations to align data collection with training goals, develop plans that address unique strategic needs and build learning analytics solutions that maximise success.
+It’s about equipping organizations to align data collection with training goals, develop plans that address unique strategic needs and build learning analytics solutions that maximize success.